EliYakubov7/Find-It-Fix-It/README.md

 # Find-It-Fix-It
-This is a simple app for repair service at home
+This is a simple app for home repair service

 ## About the app: